 A pump and dump scheme contains a two-part process.
 First, the person involved in the scheme attempts to artificially inflate the value of a particular stock.
 Often, this is done with false or misleading claims about the company.
 Once the stock price has risen artificially, the originator of the fraud sells off their stock at a significant profit.
 Often, dumping these shares causes the price to collapse.
 This only harms the investors who are not involved in the fraud.

 A person charged with securities fraud has different potential defense strategies available to them.
 While there are numerous potential strategies, the right approach will vary depending on the facts of the case.
-A Columbia securities fraud attorney could investigate these allegations and form a defense strategy on that basis.
+A securities fraud attorney in Columbia could investigate these allegations and form a defense strategy on that basis.

 Often referred to as the “no knowledge” defense, this strategy focuses on the requirement under federal law that a defendant had actual knowledge of any fraud being committed.
 If a person was unaware that fraud was ongoing, they are not criminally responsible.